-For the purpose of allowing access to Pearce Restricted Areas over land below 400 feet AGL for Medium-sized RPAS and below, Pearce Restricted areas have classified into three different categories as follows:
+For the purpose of allowing access to Pearce SUA over land below 400 feet AGL for Medium-sized RPAS and below Pearce SUA is classified into three different categories for RPAS operations:

-- a) Red areas Areas where access is not normally permitted: - i) Within 5NM of Pearce and Gingin Aerodrome Reference Points; - ii) Within 5NM of Beermullah TACAN; and - iii) The approach and departure paths at Pearce and Gingin. - b) Amber areas Areas where access may be permitted: - i) Within the Avon Valley, Eastern, Northern and Western Low Flying areas; and - ii) Within R179 when specifically active. - c) Green areas The remainder of Pearce Restricted areas over land below 400FT.
+- a) Red areas Areas where access is not normally permitted: - i) Within 5NM of Pearce and Gingin Aerodrome Reference Points; - ii) Within 5NM of REMOTE TACAN; and - iii) The approach and departure paths at Pearce and Gingin. - b) Amber areas Areas where access may be permitted: - i) Within the Avon Valley, Eastern, Northern and Western Low Flying areas; and - ii) Within R179 when specifically active. - c) Green areas The remainder of Pearce SUA over land below 400FT.